(reading time: 1 hour, 32 minutes)

 “Maybe not,” Chaxium was forced to argue.
 “If that is fairycraft, something like a ferrier, then those fangs might grow back.
 Snakewaist could replace a lost limb in about a month with nothing but sunshine, rain, and potting soil.”
-She turned the ferrier’s head to her boyfriend, its forked tongue flicking.
+She turned the ferrier’s head to the knight’s boyfriend, its forked tongue flicking.
 “Travers, what’s Gougecoin?”

 “Let’s talk about it at the hotel,” he sighed, pocketing a fang.